Making friends with Death?

 Hang with me for a few minutes and I’ll explain.

-~ As a new (read: young) driver, I passed over an unmarked railroad track just as a train barreled through the intersection.
+- As a new (read: young) driver, I passed over an unmarked railroad track just as a train barreled through the intersection.
 There were no markers, no train whistle blowing, no indication of the danger I faced.
 Didn’t help that the view was blocked by dense foliage.
 Once over the tracks, I could literally feel the weighty rush of the train behind me.
 To this day, I’m the annoying driver checking, then rechecking, before crossing railroad tracks.

 Garry would add the time he had to preform the Heimlich maneuver on me, as I was choking on an apple.
 So, four times, if you’re persnickety.

 Wanna know what I’ve learned from those experiences?

 I’ve learned that death is closer than any of us think; we take for granted that we’re gonna live forever, that our time to slip from here to there is waaay down the line.